Underemployment

 Underemployment rate

-About 1 in 10 (10% or 99,000) working age people with disability who are employed want to work more hours than they do and are available to start work, compared with around 1 in 14 (6.9% or 773,000) without disability (Figure UNDEREMPLOYMENT.1).
+About 1 in 10 (10% or 99,000) people aged 15–64 with disability who are employed want to work more hours than they do and are available to start soon, compared with around 1 in 14 (6.9% or 773,000) without disability (Figure UNDEREMPLOYMENT.1).

-Youth (aged 15–24) with disability are more likely than people with disability of other ages to want to work more hours – 23% (or 27,000) are underemployed, compared with 8.1% (or 71,000) of those aged 25–64 (Figure UNDEREMPLOYMENT.1).
+People aged 15–24 with disability are more likely than people with disability of other ages to want to and be available to work more hours – 23% (or 27,000) are underemployed, compared with 8.1% (or 71,000) of those aged 25–64 (Figure UNDEREMPLOYMENT.1).

 Reasons for not wanting to work more hours

-• short-term illness or injury or long-term health condition or disability for those with disability (29% or 80,000 with disability compared with 1.2% or 32,000 without disability)
+• short-term illness or injury or long-term health condition or disability (29% or 80,000 with disability, compared with 1.2% or 32,000 without disability)

-• home duties or caring for child(ren) (14% or 40,000 with disability compared with 24% or 638,000 without disability)
+• home duties or caring for child(ren) (14% or 40,000 with disability, compared with 24% or 638,000 without disability)

 • studying/returning to studies for those without disability (11% or 31,000 with disability, compared with 26% or 684,000 without disability) (ABS 2019).